-The Study Team is based on professionals who have experienced not only long careers within a cross section of industry sectors, but also experienced the impacts of an unhealthy workplace in terms of mental health wellbeing.
+The original study was created by a group of professionals, all who have experienced not only long careers over a cross section of industry sectors, but also have themselves experienced the impacts of an unhealthy workplace in terms of mental health well being.

-Each qualitative study submitted is to be quantified using the Anthill 20:20 scoring template.
-The interpretation of each score will reflect on the individual's 'Workplace Fulfilment Influencers', be it Colleagues, Workplace Culture, Role/Job or Organisation Leadership.
-The objective over time is to build up a profile of the current Primary through to Quaternary Workplace Fulfilment Influencers, at a Global, Country and Local level.
-The findings of this study will then be available for all Organisations to review and consider when implementing strategies to support Mental Health Well Being in the Workplace.
+Each qualitative response submitted is then quantified using The GHFC 20:20 scoring template.
+The interpretation of each score will reflect on the individual's 'Workplace Fulfilment Influencers', be that Colleagues, Workplace Culture, Role/Job or Organisation Leadership.
+The objective being to construct a profile foreach participant of their current Primary through to Quaternary Workplace Fulfilment Influencers, so as to review and consider when implementing strategies to support their own Mental Health Well Being in the Workplace.

 The key to framing your responses ion this section is to 'not to overthink it'.
 For each Influencer you do have 3 opportunities to rank/rate how often you feel fulfilled alongside that Influencer, (from 'Always' to 'Sometimes' to 'Never').
 Your 'No 1 Ranking' being based on how you most often feel; with your 'No 3 Ranking' relating to the least level of fulfilment you feel.
 The two responses not selected are those that are seldom, or never, felt by you in relation to the corresponding Influencer.
 For example on the whole you may feel happy with your Job 'some of the time' as 1st Choice, 'most of the time' as 2nd Choice, and 'infrequently' as your 3rd Choice.
 This would indicate that overall you gain some fulfillment from your Role/Job, however it could be more fulfilling.